Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 As you begin designing, Anna McVeigh-Murphy at Curacubby stresses the importance of storytelling.
 “Your dashboard needs to tell a story.
 Numbers mean little without context.
 When I design dashboards, I try to envision a beginning, middle, and end.
 I put myself into the shoes of the viewer.
 I create hooks, set the scene, and focus on resolutions.

 It’s the same way we create good marketing: it all comes down to the story.

-That way, the person analyzing the data understands it in context with a narrative to follow, not just numbers in isolation”, shares McVeigh-Murphy.
+That way, the person analyzing the data in your business dashboard software understands it in context with a narrative to follow, not just numbers in isolation”, shares McVeigh-Murphy.

 As brainstorm ideas for your dashboard, remember that it’s okay to keep it simple.
-Moshiur Rahman shares, “It’s essential to keep things simple both in life and while designing dashboards for different stakeholders.
+Moshiur Rahman shares, “It’s essential to keep things simple both in life and while designing dashboards using an executive dashboard software for different stakeholders.
 Not everyone has a statistics major or background in data analysis.
 However, everyone involved in a company still needs to be informed and require information to make effective business decisions.

 My advice is to exclusively focus on sharing critical information in the simplest way possible.
 Users should spend time connecting the dots and not trying to figure out how to maneuver a dashboard.
 If users are frustrated, then that’s not a good user experience.
 It’s essential to keep the end-users’ goals in mind and provide the best user experience possible.”

 Now that you know how to get started when creating a dashboard, you also have to consider what sort of data and elements should be included.

 In this section, we’ll discuss key takeaways and also show some dashboard examples:

 If you want to discover how visitors engage with your website, and which content drives the most engagement and conversions, there are several on-page events and metrics you can track from Google Analytics 4 that will get you started: